 You’re more likely to have an allergic reaction to a cheaply-made tongue ring or have it break on you than you are to get an infection from a cheap tongue ring, but that doesn’t mean it’s impossible to get an infection from your jewelry.
 If you purchase a good-quality tongue ring and have it sterilized before you insert it into your tongue piercing, you’ll significantly minimize your chances of infection.
 We offer a “Sterilize My Jewelry” option that’s a great add-on to any jewelry you buy from us.
 Just add 1 to cart for each piece of jewelry you purchase, and we’ll autoclave it for you and send it to you in sterile packaging, so you’ll know that it’s sterile until the moment you open the package and insert the jewelry in your tongue piercing.
 At a minimum, you should wash your hands well with anti-bacterial soap before handling your sterilized jewelry.
 Preferably, wear gloves when you insert your new tongue ring.

-NFL Football Tongue Rings – Buy football tongue rings featuring your favorite NFL team logos.
+NFL Football Tongue Rings – Shop for football tongue rings featuring your favorite NFL team logos.

-Major League Baseball Tongue Rings – Buy a tongue ring featuring your favorite base ball team’s logo.
+Major League Baseball Tongue Rings – Shop for a tongue ring featuring your favorite base ball team’s logo.

 It’s not impossible to pull off a fake tongue piercing.
 There are fake tongue rings available that are basically just balls with a hollowed out area on one side that allows you to suction them to your tongue.
 You could also take a captive bead ring, remove the captive ball, and slide the gap over the tip of your tongue to make it look like you have a tongue tip piercing.
 It’s a lot more fun to get a real tongue ring, though!